dgnilusha/sql_challenge/README.md

 Conclusion

-By following the steps outlined in this README file, can successfully perform the data modeling, data engineering, and data analysis tasks for the Pewlett Hackard employee database research project.
+By following the steps outlined in this README file, can successfully perform the data modeling, data engineering, and data analysis tasks for the Pewlett Hackard employee database research project.( challenge)